 A.7 Assigned To

 [In many projects, features will be assigned to "feature teams" responsible for further elicitation, writing the software requirements, and implementation.
 This simple pull-down list will help everyone on the project team to understand responsibilities better.]

-A.8 Reason

-[This text field is used to track the source of the requested feature.
-Requirements exist for specific reasons.
-This field records an explanation or a reference to an explanation.
-For example, the reference might be to a page and line number of a product requirement specification or to a minute marker on a video of an important customer review.]